 Late registration, accompanied by a late registration fee, begins one week prior to the beginning of each semester (day, evening, Saturday, Sunday).
 The deadline for registration is one day prior to the first meeting of any course.

-See page 76 for the policy on observance of religious holidays.
+See page 81 for the policy on religious observance.